 Let the healing begin

-When you know the signs to look for, and the nutrients your adrenals need to function at their best, you can plan accordingly.
-You probably noticed that many of the foods I mentioned are a good source of more than one of these essential nutrients.
-That makes the shift easier to manage, as Janice discovered.
+When you know the signs to look for, and understand which nutrients your adrenals need to function at their best, you can plan accordingly.
+You probably noticed that there’s a lot of crossover in the foods I mentioned; they are a great source of more than one of these essential nutrients.
+That makes the dietary shift easier to manage.

-I told her to start by changing up her lunch routine.
-A big salad packed with leafy greens and a range of vegetables, topped by some nuts and seeds, went a long way towards adding the nutrients she needed.
-She found that this lunch helped her make it through the afternoon without relying on caffeine and carbs.
+Janice started by changing up her lunch routine.
+No more fast food, skipping lunch, or eating out of vending machines!
+Instead, she prepared a big salad packed with leafy greens and a range of vegetables, topped by some nuts and seeds.
+This went a long way towards adding the nutrients she needed!
+She told me that eating this kind of lunch helped her make it through the afternoon without relying on caffeine and carbs.